Can the three-child policy solve China's demographic crisis? | DW | 01.06.2021

 The move further loosens Beijing's tight control over Chinese citizens' reproductive rights over the last few decades.
 Some experts think the policy alone will have limited impact on the trend of China's fertility rate.

-Stuart Gietel-Basten, a professor of social science and public policy at the Hong Kong University of Science and Technology (HKUST), said that some of his survey data suggests that only a small number of people in China really want to have a third child.
+Stuart Gietel-Basten, a professor of social science and public policy at the Hong Kong University of Science and Technology (HKUST), told DW that some of his survey data suggested that only a small number of people in China really want to have a third child.

-He said factors like the costs of bringing up children and opportunity costs for working women's careers might discourage many Chinese women from thinking about having more children.
-"We wouldn't expect the policy change to make a major difference to the overall pattern of fertility in China," he told DW.
+He said factors such as the costs of bringing up children and opportunity costs for working women's careers might discourage many Chinese women from thinking about having more children.
+"We wouldn't expect the policy change to make a major difference to the overall pattern of fertility in China," he said.

-Prior to introducing the three-child policy, China strictly carried out the one-child policy for decades before relaxing its policy in late 2015 by implementing the two-child policy.
+Prior to introducing the three-child policy, China strictly carried out the one-child policy for decades before relaxing it in late 2015 by implementing the two-child policy.

-Some women in China view the three-child policy as a remedy that's going in a different direction as their own family planning blueprint.
+Some women in China view the three-child policy as a remedy that goes in a different direction from their own family planning blueprint.

 Brenda Liao, a 25-year-old student, told DW that many Chinese women around her age are now practicing a new lifestyle called "lie down" in China.
 It refers to a philosophy that encourages women and men in China to exert the bare minimum effort to fulfill duties or things in life.

-"It doesn't matter what the government's family planning policy is, because I'm already committed to fulfilling the spirit of 'lying down' by not imposing any expectation regarding having children on myself," said Liao.
+"It doesn't matter what the government's family planning policy is, because I'm already committed to fulfilling the spirit of 'lying down' by not imposing any expectation regarding having children on myself," Liao said.
 "Many of my friends also share the same philosophy in life."

 Other women highlighted the high cost of raising children in major cities in China as another reason why they won't consider complying with the government's three-child policy.
 "I live in a tier-one city in China, so the costs to raise children make me very anxious," said Lily Bi, a university professor.
 "I don't think I have the ability to cope with the anxiety that comes with raising a child properly while handling other pressures from society."

-There are also some that think the Chinese government is now tasting its own medicine after enforcing strict family planning policies for decades.
+There are also some who think the Chinese government is now getting a taste of its own medicine after enforcing strict family planning policies for decades.
 "The government fined women for having more than one child for three decades and now they are urgently revising the policies due to the looming demographic crisis," said Amber Chen, a housewife in China.
 "They are paying the price for their own arbitrary policies.
 They should have known that women's reproductive rights are a basic human right and they shouldn't have taken it away from us."

 To other experts, while Beijing has further relaxed its tight control over family planning policies through the three-child policy, they think the essence of the law remains somewhat intrusive to Chinese citizens' basic rights.
-"The three-child policy is still a kind of family planning, population control and taking population as a burden," said Yi Fuxian, a scientist at the University of Wisconsin-Madison in the United States.
+"The three-child policy is still a kind of family planning, population control and taking population as a burden," Yi Fuxian, a scientist at the University of Wisconsin-Madison in the United States, told DW.

 "Perhaps this time it was too late, so the Chinese authorities first announced the three-child policy as an expedient policy at a Politburo meeting," he added.